2008–2009 Keynesian resurgence: Displacement by monetarism and new classical economics 1979–1999

 A swelling tide of criticism of Keynesian economics, most notably from Milton Friedman, a leading figure of monetarism, and the Austrian School's Friedrich Hayek, was unleashed by the stagflation of the 1970s.
 A series of events that contributed to this economic situation included Richard Nixon's imposition of wage and price controls on 15 August 1971 and unilateral cancellation of the Bretton Woods system in 1972, his ceasing the direct convertibility of the United States dollar to gold, as well as the 1973 oil crisis and the recession that followed.

 In 1976, Robert Lucas of the Chicago school of economics introduced the Lucas critique, which called into question the logic behind Keynesian macroeconomic policy making.
 The new classical economics became the dominant school in macroeconomics.
 By the mid-1970s, policy makers were beginning to lose their confidence in the effectiveness of government intervention in the economy.
 In 1976 British Prime Minister James Callaghan said that the option of "spending our way out of recession" no longer exists.
-In 1979, the election of Margaret Thatcher as prime minister brought monetarism to British economic policy.
-In the United States, the Federal Reserve under Paul Volcker adopted similar policies of monetary tightening in order to control inflation.
+In 1979, the election of Margaret Thatcher as Prime Minister brought monetarism to British economic policy.
+In the United States, the Federal Reserve under Paul Volcker adopted similar policies of monetary tightening to control inflation.

 In the world of practical policy-making as opposed to economics as an academic discipline, the monetarist experiments in both the United States and Britain in the early 1980s were the pinnacle of anti-Keynesian and the rise of perfect competition influence.
 The strong form of monetarism being tested at this time asserted that fiscal policy is of no effect, and that monetary policy should only try to target the money supply to control inflation, without attempting to target real interest rates.
 This was in contrast to the Keynesian view that monetary policy should target interest rates, which it held could influence unemployment.
 Monetarism succeeded in bringing down inflation but at the cost of unemployment rates in excess of 10%, causing the deepest recession seen in the developed countries since the end of the Great Depression and severe debt crises in the developing world.
 Contrary to monetarist predictions, the relationship between the money supply and the price level proved unreliable in the short- to medium-term.
 Another monetarist prediction not borne out in practice was that the velocity of money did not remain constant, and in fact dropped sharply.
 The Bank of England abandoned its sterling M3 money targeting in October 1985; the United States Federal Reserve began increasing the money supply above monetarist-advised thresholds with no effect on inflation, and discarded monetarism by 1984.